pascalxia/BDD_Driving_Model-1/README.md

 python data_prepare/filter.py data/videos/test
 ```

-3. Run the following command to create TFRecords files of the data.
+3. Run the following command to create the TFRecord files of the data.
 You can adjust `--num_threads` to control how many parallel threads you would like to use.
 ```bash
 python data_prepare/prepare_tfrecords_bddx.py \
 --video_index=data/videos/train/video_filtered_38_60.txt \